Krisha McCoy, MS

 Leading up to the surgery:

 Depending on the type of procedure that you have, you may be given:

-The doctor will cut several small keyhole openings in the skin near where the surgery will take place.
+Several small keyhole openings will be cut in the skin near where the surgery will take place.
 In most cases, a needle will be used to inject carbon dioxide gas into the surgical area.
 This gas will make it easier for the doctor to see internal structures.
-Next, the doctor will pass a small camera, called an endoscope, through one of the incisions.
+Next, a small camera called an endoscope will be passed through one of the incisions.
 The camera will light, magnify, and project an image of the organs onto a video screen.
 Then robotic arms holding instruments for grasping, cutting, dissecting, and suturing will be inserted through the holes.

-While sitting at a console near the operating table, the doctor will look through lenses at a magnified 3D image of the inside of the body.
+While sitting at a console near the operating table, the doctor will use lenses to look at a magnified 3D image of the inside of the body.
 Another doctor will stay by the table to adjust the camera and tools.
-With joystick-like controls and foot pedals, the doctor will guide the robotic arms and tools.
-Lastly, the tools will be removed, and stitches or staples will be used to close the area.
+The robotic arms and tools will be guided with joystick-like controls and foot pedals.
+Lastly, the tools will be removed and stitches or staples will be used to close the area.

 Usually 1-2 hours or less

 You will have pain and discomfort during recovery.
 You will be given pain medication.
 You may also feel bloated or have pain in your shoulder from the gas used during the procedure.
 This can last up to three days.

 This procedure is done in a hospital setting.
 The usual length of stay is a few days.
 Your doctor may choose to keep you longer if you have any problems.